-The field experience performance is evaluated and graded (Pass/Fail) separately from performance in concurrent courses.
+The field experience performance is evaluated and graded with a letter grade separately from performance in concurrent courses.
 Grades earned in the concurrent courses associated with this field experience will not guarantee that the pre-student teacher will be determined to be eligible for subsequent field experience courses and/or student teaching.